atleer/Laminar-Population-Analysis/README.md

 # Laminar-Population-Analysis
-Repository containing code for Laminar Population Analysis as presented in Rimehaug et al. (2024).
+Code to apply Laminar Population Analysis as presented in Rimehaug et al. (2024).